pyrocko/pyrocko/doc/source/formats/snuffler_markers.rst

 * phase markers can be associated to an event marker

 The rules how to parse these files are somewhat cumbersome.
-Use the library functions :py:func:`pyrocko.marker.load_markers` :py:func:`pyrocko.marker.save_markers`.
+Use the library functions :py:func:`~pyrocko.gui.snuffler.marker.load_markers` and :py:func:`~pyrocko.gui.snuffler.marker.save_markers`.
 The marker file format is subject to be replaced by a YAML based variant.